samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 In this article, you will build a virtual market application that shows a D3 multi-line chart.
 That chart will consume data from a Node.js backend consisting of an Express API and a SocketIO instance to get this data in real time.

+{% include tweet_quote.html quote_text="Learn how to create real-time @Angular apps with D3 and Socket.IO" %}

 ## Creating a Virtual Market Server

 The demo app you are going to build consists of two parts.
 One is a Node.js server that provides market data and the other is an Angular application consuming this data.
 As stated, the server will consist of an Express API and a SocketIO endpoint to serve the data continuously.